-- 2.2.2 The ICB has also appointed the following further Ordinary Members to the Board - a) The Chief Finance Officer; - b) The Chief Medical Officer: - c) The Chief Nurse Officer. - d) The Non-Executive Director Audit and Governance; - e) The Non-Executive Director Remuneration and People; - f) The Non-Executive Director Finance; - g) The Non-Executive Director Quality; - h) The Non-Executive Director Public and Community Engagement - i) One Partner Member Community Providers; - j) One Partner Member Voluntary, Community and Social Enterprise (VCSE). - 2.2.3 The Board is therefore composed of the following members: - a) The Chair - b) The Chief Executive - c) Three Partner Members Local Authorities: - b) Two Partner Members NHS Trusts and NHS Foundation Trusts; - d) One Partner Member Primary Medical Services; - e) One Member Community Providers; - f) One Member Voluntary, Community and Social Enterprise (VCSE) - g) Five Non-executive members - h) The Chief Finance Officer - i) The Chief Medical Officer - i) The Chief Nurse Officer. - 2.2.4 The Chair will exercise their function to approve the appointment of the Ordinary Members with a view to ensuring that at least one of the Ordinary Members will have knowledge and experience in connection with services relating to the prevention, diagnosis and treatment of mental illness. - 2.2.5 The Board will keep under review the skills, knowledge and experience that it considers necessary for members of the Board to possess (when taken together) for the Board effectively to carry out its functions and will take such steps as it considers necessary to address or mitigate any shortcoming. - 2.2.6 The Standing Orders set out the processes for the appointment of Board members, including requirements of the roles and eligibility and disqualification criteria. - 2.3 Regular participants and observers at Board meetings - 2.3.1 The Board may invite individuals to be Participants at its meetings to inform its decision-making and the discharge of its functions as it sees fit.
+- 2.2.2 The ICB has also appointed the following further Ordinary Members to the Board - a) The Chief Finance Officer; - b) The Chief Medical Officer; - c) The Chief Nurse Officer. - d) The Non-Executive Director Audit and Governance; - e) The Non-Executive Director Remuneration and People; - f) The Non-Executive Director Finance; - g) The Non-Executive Director Quality; - h) The Non-Executive Director Public and Community Engagement - i) One Partner Member Community Providers; - j) One Partner Member Voluntary, Community and Social Enterprise (VCSE). - 2.2.3 The Board is therefore composed of the following members: - a) The Chair - b) The Chief Executive - c) Three Partner Members Local Authorities; - b) Two Partner Members NHS Trusts and NHS Foundation Trusts; - d) One Partner Member Primary Medical Services; - e) One Partner Member Community Providers; - f) One Partner Member Voluntary, Community and Social Enterprise (VCSE) - g) Five Non-Executive members (one of which, but not the Audit Committee Chair, will be appointed Deputy Chair, and one of which who may be the Deputy Chair or the Audit Committee Chair will be appointed the Senior Non-Executive Member) - h) The Chief Finance Officer - i) The Chief Medical Officer - j) The Chief Nurse Officer. - 2.2.4 The Chair will exercise their function to approve the appointment of the Ordinary Members with a view to ensuring that at least one of the Ordinary Members will have knowledge and experience in connection with services relating to the prevention, diagnosis and treatment of mental illness. - 2.2.5 The Board will keep under review the skills, knowledge and experience that it considers necessary for members of the Board to possess (when taken together) for the Board effectively to carry out its functions and will take such steps as it considers necessary to address or mitigate any shortcoming. - 2.2.6 The Standing Orders set out the processes for the appointment of Board members, including requirements of the roles and eligibility and disqualification criteria.

+2.3 Regular Participants and Observers at Board Meetings

-- 2.3.2 Such Participants will receive advance copies of the notice, agenda and papers for Board meetings.
+- 2.3.1 The Board may invite specified individuals to be Participants or Observers at its meetings to inform its decision-making and the discharge of its functions as it sees fit. - 2.3.2 Participants will receive advance copies of the notice, agenda and papers for Board meetings.
 They may be invited by the Chair to attend any or all of the Board meetings, or part(s) of a meeting.
 Any such person may be invited, at the discretion of the Chair, to ask questions and address the meeting but may not vote. - 2.3.3 Observers may receive advance copies of the notice, agenda and papers for Board meetings.
 They may be invited by the Chair to attend any or all of the Board meetings, or part(s) of a meeting.
 Observers may not address the meeting and may not vote.
-The Standing Orders determine the ICB's procedures regarding observers' attendance at meetings of the ICB Board and its committees. - 2.3.4 Participants and observers may be asked by the Chair to leave the meeting, in the event that the Board passes a resolution to exclude the public as per the Standing Orders.
+The Standing Orders determine the ICB's procedures regarding observers' attendance at meetings of the ICB Board and its committees. - 2.3.4 Participants and/or observers may be asked by the Chair to leave the meeting, in the event that the Board passes a resolution to exclude the public as per the Standing Orders.